lanl-ansi/grg-pssedata/README.rst

 **staged**

-- nothing
+- Improved error reporting when a data line does not split into an acceptable number of items

 **v0.1.1**

 - Drop support for python 2.7 and 3.4
 - Fixed bug where parsing lines with commas or comment characters inside single quotes would fail
-- Added support for FACTS Devices, Two-Terminal DC Lines, VSC DC Lines, Multi-Terminal DC Lines, Interarea Transfers, Transformer Impedence Correction Tables, Induction Machines, and Multi-Section Line Groupings
+- Added support for FACTS Devices, Two-Terminal DC Lines, VSC DC Lines, Multi-Terminal DC Lines, Interarea Transfers, Transformer Impedance Correction Tables, Induction Machines, and Multi-Section Line Groupings

 **v0.1.0**